Synaptic724/ThreadFactory/README.md

 ### 🚉 Execution Gates – `thread_factory.synchronization.execution`

-* 🔀 `TransitGate`: Allows up to `N` threads to **execute a pre-bound callable pipeline**, capturing results via `Outcome`.
+* 🔀 `BypassConductor`: Allows up to `N` threads to **execute a pre-bound callable pipeline**, capturing results via `Outcome`.
 It collapses once the execution cap is reached, making it ideal for controlled bootstraps or one-time initializers.

 ### 🎛 Dispatchers – `thread_factory.synchronization.dispatchers`